nissassin17/emacs-config/README.md

 #Emacs config
-My emacs config created in 2012.
+This is my Emacs config I created in 2012.
-I have already switched to vim.
+I have already switched to vim now.

-By dint of having to complete Scheme exercise in school that I think emacs is more fit than vim, I came back to emacs at the moment.
-But to lazy to reformat these files ^^
+By dint of having to complete Scheme exercise in school that I think Emacs is more fit than vim, I came back to Emacs at the moment.
+But I am too lazy to reformat these files ^^

 Enjoy using it if you interested in